-[Please check my 'now' page for updates on more recent writing; I have to use my limited wrist power for the actual writing, and not reporting out about it! -- July 2020]
+[Please check my ‘now’ page for updates on more recent writing; I have to use my limited wrist power for the actual writing, and not reporting out about it!]

-I’ve started a new blog, antidogmatist.com, which includes my recent writing and contributions from friends/colleagues.
+I started a blog in 2017, antidogmatist.com, for my recent writing and contributions from friends/colleagues.
 It is also the platform for my “blogged book” in development: a wide-ranging academically-supported but simply-written guide to food systems (and how to change them for the better).
 BUT, my tendonitis and PhD work etc, put this all on hold.
 So the site is sorely out of date.

 Since 2009 I have been a regular contributor of essays, reviews, and commentary to Civil Eats, a food politics blog.
 I have posted some older writings on the In Search of Good Food movie blog.
 I’ve written pieces (mostly on farming issues) for other publications, including San Francisco Arts Quarterly, Common Ground and the Earth Island Journal.